-We execute our strategy by leveraging our competitive strengths, including our manufacturing excellence, our large-scale, low-cost vertically-integrated supply chain, our reputation for leading sustainable and ethical practices, our strong brands and long-standing customer relationships, as well as the talent of our people.
+We execute our strategy by leveraging our competitive strengths, including our manufacturing excellence, our large-scale, low-cost vertically integrated supply chain, our reputation for leading sustainable and ethical practices, our strong brands and long-standing customer relationships, as well as the talent of our people.

-Back to Basics
+"Back to Basics" strategy

-Two years ago, we embarked on our "Back to Basics" plan to simplify our business and optimize operations by removing some of the complexity that had built up into our business over the years through acquisitions.
-We started to execute on our plans early in 2018 when we realigned our organizational structure and consolidated our business segments into one frontend organization, streamlining administrative, marketing, and merchandising functions and consolidating certain warehouse distribution activities.
-During 2019, we expanded on various optimization initiatives.
-We are focusing on the following main areas: i) simplifying our product portfolio and rationalizing less productive styles or stock-keeping-units (SKUs), while introducing new products in under-penetrated North American and international growth areas; ii) driving manufacturing cost advantage and flexibility by enhancing our production capabilities through new capacity expansion in Central America and Bangladesh and consolidating higher-cost textile, sock, and sewing facilities within our existing manufacturing base; and iii) optimizing our distribution network and infrastructure by leveraging our imprintables distributor network, including exiting ship-to-the-piece activities, as well as leveraging the distribution capabilities of our retail and e-commerce partners.
-Charges taken by the Company during fiscal 2019 relating to a major initiative in the implementation of our Back to Basics strategy, are described under the heading "Recent Developments" in subsection 5.3.1.
-Our Back to Basics approach is to focus on what we do best and remain close to the roots of our success, of being a world-class manufacturer of basic apparel and leveraging our core competencies to drive our four main strategic growth drivers.
+Over the last three years, we have been executing on initiatives tied to our "Back to Basics" strategy to simplify our business and optimize operations by removing complexity that had built up into our business over the years from acquisitions and other actions.
+We started to execute on elements of this strategy early in 2018 when we realigned our organizational structure and consolidated our business segments into one front-end organization, streamlining administrative, marketing, and merchandising functions and consolidating certain warehouse distribution activities and have continued to execute on other optimization initiatives over the last two years.
+Key elements of our Back to Basics strategy include: i) simplifying our product portfolio and rationalizing less productive styles or SKUs; ii) driving manufacturing cost advantage and flexibility by enhancing and optimizing our production capabilities through the consolidation of higher-cost textile, sock, and sewing operations within our existing manufacturing base; and iii) optimizing our distribution network and infrastructure by leveraging our imprintables distributor network, including exiting ship-to-thepiece activities, as well as leveraging the distribution capabilities of our retail and e-commerce partners.
+The main objective of our Back to Basics strategy is to bring renewed focus on what we do best.
+The strategy is also focused on leveraging our core competencies to drive our four main strategic growth drivers, higher margins and higher return on net assets.

-4.1 Growing share with imprintable brands
+4.1 North American imprintable brands

-Several trends in imprintables are contributing positively to overall growth prospects, including the arrival of online players offering custom printed products and making decorated apparel more accessible to individuals and small businesses.
-Furthermore, advancements in digital printing, in terms of speed, affordability and quality, as well as reducing the barriers to entry with lower set-up costs compared to traditional screen printing, have created new opportunities for decorators and online players.
+Several trends in imprintables are contributing positively to overall growth prospects, including the arrival of online players offering custom printed products and making decorated apparel more accessible to consumers and small businesses.
+Furthermore, advancements in digital printing in terms of speed, affordability, and quality, as well as reduced barriers to entry as a result of lower set-up costs compared to traditional screenprinting, have created new opportunities for decorators and online players.